JaxT38/PostGresDataModeling/README.md

 Process song_data

-1.Use get_files to get the list of all JSON files in song/data
+1. Use get_files to get the list of all JSON files in song/data

 ### songs table

-2.Extract Data for Songs Table
+2. Extract Data for Songs Table

 - Select song ID, title, artist ID, year, and duration
 - Use df.values to select just the values from the dataframe
 - Convert array to list and set it to song_data

-3.Insert Record into Song Table
+3. Insert Record into Song Table

 ### artists table

-4.Extract Data for Artists Table
+4. Extract Data for Artists Table

 - Select artist ID, name, location, latitude, and longitude
 - Use df.values to select just the values for the dataframe
 - Convert the array to a list and set it to artist_data

-5.Insert Record into Artist Table
+5. Insert Record into Artist Table

 ### Process log_data

-6.Use get_files to get the list of all JSON files in song/data
+6. Use get_files to get the list of all JSON files in song/data

 ### time table

-7.Extract Data for Songs Table
+7. Extract Data for Songs Table

 - Filter records by NextSong action
 - Convert ts timestamp column to datetime